 5. Get Into the Spooky Spirit on a Lighted Pumpkin Trail

 Enjoying a lighted pumpkin or Halloween-themed trail is a great way to spend a fall evening whether on foot or by car.

 Examples of some of the lighted pumpkin trails in Ontario include:

-- Royal Botanical Gardens – Pumpkin Hollow (RBG Halloween event has been relocated from Hendrie Park to the Rock Garden this year) – an evening walk through Hendrie Park with the candlelit glow of hundreds of jack-o-lanterns guiding the way.
+- Royal Botanical Gardens – Pumpkin Hollow (RBG Halloween event has been relocated from Hendrie Park to the Rock Garden this year) – an evening walk through the Rock Garden with the candlelit glow of hundreds of jack-o-lanterns guiding the way.
 Enjoy live entertainment, pumpkin themed activities and fall inspired treats.
 Dressing up is optional but encouraged!
 Tickets must be pre-purchased online for an available time slot – October 20-22, 27-29, 2023 starting at 5:30 pm.

 6. Tickle Your Taste Buds on a Culinary Trail

 What could possibly be better than taking a leisurely drive (or walk) and enjoying a few delicious bites to eat along the way?
 If you’re nodding your head in agreement then add one of these Ontario culinary trails to your fall bucket list!

 - Apple Pie Trail – Follow this trail in the Southern Georgian Bay region and discover local orchards and breweries, apple-inspired art, seasonal menus, outdoor activities, and the history of apple country.
 There are several days worth of adventures and experiences so plan ahead using the website and download a pdf of the brochure with all the details.